What Unicorns Know: The Physics of Scaling for Growth

 Insight Onsite’s work with dozens of ScaleUps reveals that waste most often takes the form of performing work that no one, especially a customer, is asking for or needs.

 The following questions can help you assess whether your company may be vulnerable to waste:

-- Are key customer value-adding activities aligned to optimize quality, cost, speed, and experience?
+- Do key customer value-adding activities optimize quality, cost, speed, and experience?

 - Is continuous process improvement a company-wide capability?

-- Do senior leaders actively identify, champion, and participate in process optimization?
+- Do senior leaders actively champion and participate in process optimization?

 Typically, most ScaleUps cannot answer the questions above with a resounding “yes!”
-Insight Onsite believes a new and effective operating framework is needed to address the unique way restraining forces manifest themselves in rapidly growing software companies.
-Our framework centers on the concept of “lean.”
+A new and effective operating framework is often needed to address the unique way restraining forces manifest themselves in rapidly growing software companies.
+The framework centers on the concept of “lean.”

 Lean should be a grand unifying concept encompassing a concerted effort to reduce the momentum-stealing effects of drag, inertia, friction, and waste.
 While lean methods are the benchmark in manufacturing settings and have been applied with some success to entrepreneurial startups, broad application of lean-based principles to software technology enterprises remains mostly a counterintuitive concept and rare practice.

 Ask yourself the questions above, and if you find many apply to your business, read more for how to implement the lean principles of SCALE.